Select a category and enter your values below

 To convert from hectopascal (hPa) to kilopound per square inch (ksi), use the following formula:

-To convert from hectopascal (hPa) to Inch of mercury (inHg), use the following formula:
+To convert a pressure from hectopascals (hPa) to inches of mercury (inHg), multiply by 0.02953.

 A hectopascal (hPa) is a metric unit used to measure pressure.